sbollmannMRI/vnm/README.md

 ```

 ## How to install applications inside VNM
 Click on the Launcher icon in bottom-left corner and navigate to the "VNM Neuroimaging" menu, then select the application and version you wish to install and the download will be initiated.
-The download will be completed when the "Singularity>" propmpt appears in the terminal window that opens.
+The download is completed when the "Singularity>" propmpt appears in the terminal window that opens.

 Alternatively one can run the installation of an application from the command line, e.g.:
 ```